 You wouldn’t cut yourself with a knife everyday and harm your exterior physically, so why do it with a pill that can cause harm emotionally and internally?

-Once in a while marijuana can be cool if it works for you, but everyday habits that are detrimental to your mind and body are not.
+People think marijuana is cool but it’s not.
+Everyday habits that numb you down and repress emotions are detrimental to your mind and body and will only prolong the inevitable.
 It is a form of self abuse, and once you look at it that way, and start honoring and loving yourself, it is a lot easier to stop the destruction.

 Look at drugs as a weapon that you are using against yourself.
 Like a razor blade that you are using to make little cuts that add up over time.